Consultation

 Development of Clear Guidelines

-Developing clear guidelines and procedures for evaluation is a key step towards standardising processes.
-Establishing criteria and procedures ensures that all evaluations are conducted on the same basis.
+Developing clear guidelines and procedures for assessment is a key step in the standardisation of processes.
+By establishing criteria and procedures, it is ensured that all assessments are carried out on the same basis.
 Training employees to ensure consistent application of the guidelines is also crucial.
-Our information on regular evaluations provides additional insights.
+Our regular assessment information provides additional insights.

 Use of Technology